-- Review the effectiveness of our Appraisal process driving forward individual and organisational development objectives. - Expand the provision of the inhouse reverse mentoring provision to support the development of those in leadership roles. - Further embed succession planning within our planning cycles to ensure skill and capabilities needs to deliver our ambition are met. - Provide a range of mentoring and coaching opportunities for all staff to access.
+- Continue to review the effectiveness of the appraisal process will continue to drive forward individual and organisational development objectives. - Continue to expand the provision of the inhouse reverse mentoring provision to support the development of those in leadership roles. - Continue work on embed succession planning within our planning cycles to ensure skill and capabilities needs to deliver our ambition are met - Provide a range of mentoring and coaching opportunities currently available will be maintained.